 Colored Tape

-The colored tape makes a unique open-ended toy.
-Unlimited possibilities to decorate cardboard boxes, use on paper, or other creative ideas in everyday play.
+The colored tape makes a unique, open-ended toy.
+It offers unlimited possibilities for decorating cardboard boxes, using it on paper, or generating other creative ideas for everyday play.
+Tape is the best thing for the cardboard boxes, crafting with open-ended materials, and creative ways to play.

 Sensory Table